 Omar Sakr is an Arab Australian poet born and raised in Western Sydney.
 He is the author of These Wild Houses (2017), a collection of poetry shortlisted for the Judith Wright Calanthe Award and the Kenneth Slessor Prize for Poetry.
 Omar’s poems have been published in English, Arabic, and Spanish, featuring most recently or forthcoming in Prairie Schooner, The Margins, Tinderbox, Wildness, Peril, Circulo de Poesía, Overland, Meanjin, and Antic, among others.
 He has also been anthologised in Best Australian Poems 2016, and in Contemporary Australian Poetry.

-Omar has been shortlisted for the Judith Wright Poetry Prize for New and Emerging Poets (2014), the Story Wine Prize (2015), and the ACU Poetry Prize (2015).
-In 2016, he placed runner-up in the Judith Wright Poetry Prize.
-Elsewhere, his articles and essays have appeared in The Sydney Morning Herald, The Saturday Paper, The Guardian, Archer, Kill Your Darlings, Going Down Swinging, SBS Online, SBS Life, SBS Comedy, The Wheeler Centre, and Junkee, among others.
+Omar placed runner-up in the Judith Wright Poetry Prize for New and Emerging Poets (2016), and has been shortlisted for Cosmonaut Avenue’s Creative Nonfiction Prize (2017), the Fair Australia Poetry Prize (2016), the Story Wine Prize (2015), and the ACU Poetry Prize (2015).
+Elsewhere, his articles and essays have appeared in The Sydney Morning Herald, The Saturday Paper, The Guardian, Archer, Kill Your Darlings, Going Down Swinging, SBS Online, SBS Life, SBS Comedy, The Wheeler Centre, and Junkee.